DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 are experiencing.
 We have elsewhere described ourselves as a group of losers, sad figures, dark souls, cynical opportunists, and depressed princesses.
 We are not tough or macho, we are soft and wet, impotent and feeble.
 We don’t march or demonstrate.
-We have difficulties in getting up from the bed.
+We have difficulty in getting out of the bed.
 We need each other just for trying to stand up.
-We are ‘molle’ people[^1], the future of cooperation.
+We are ‘molle’ people,[^1] the future of cooperation.
 This skepticism is not cognitive but ethical.
-The impasse is ethical and political at once, it affects our position, our exploration of the world.
-It is this dead end of politics as we used to know it, which is the breeding ground of Robin Hood.
+The impasse is ethical and political at once; it affects our position, our exploration of the world.
+It is the dead end of politics as we have known it, which is the breeding ground of Robin Hood.
 Robin Hood is belief in this world, and not in some other.

-**Pekka:** The art audience at Documenta did not easily stomach the performance by such merry men and women of Robin Hood.
+**Pekka:** The art audience at Documenta found it difficult to stomach the performance by such merry men and women of Robin Hood.

 **Akseli:** It was a fairly elaborate installation or performance, whose